Missed assessments process

 Please note: If you submit a missed assessments application but then choose to do the assessment your application will be rejected.

-- You cannot use the missed assessments process to apply for an extension – please see the five working day extensions information.
+- You can't use the missed assessments process to apply for an extension – please see the five working day extensions information instead.

-- If your application is accepted but you still pass the module, the overall module mark will stand and you cannot resit or retake it, or have your mark adjusted.
+- If your application is accepted but you still pass the module, the overall module mark will stand and you can't retake it or have your mark adjusted.

 - Having an application accepted will not permit a fee waiver for a retake.